Netcracker/qubership-opensearch/documentation/installation-guide/amazon/README.md

 ## Global

 * External OpenSearch URL is available from the Kubernetes cluster where you are going to deploy the side services.
 * OpenSearch user credentials are provided.
 The provided user must be master with `all_access` and `security_manager` roles.
-For more detailed information about master user, refer to [Additional master users](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html#fgac-more-masters).
+For more information about master user, refer to Additional master users at [https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html#fgac-more-masters](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html#fgac-more-masters).
-* There is DP Helm Deploy, App Deployer or local Helm configured to deploy to necessary Kubernetes cluster.
+* There is DP Helm Deploy, App Deployer, or local Helm configured to deploy to the necessary Kubernetes cluster.

 ## Preparations for Backup

-To collect snapshots manually (e.g. by `opensearch-curator` or `dbaas-adapter`) there are next prerequisites:
+Following are the prerequisites to collect snapshots manually (for example, by `opensearch-curator` or `dbaas-adapter`):

-* AWS S3 Bucket to store snapshots;
+* AWS S3 Bucket to store snapshots.
-* AWS Snapshot Role with S3 access policy;
+* AWS Snapshot Role with S3 access policy.
-* AWS User with AWS Authorization and ESHttpPut and Snapshot Role allowed;
+* AWS User with AWS Authorization and ESHttpPut and Snapshot Role allowed.
-* Mapped Snapshot role in OpenSearch Dashboard (Optional - if using fine-grained access control);
+* Mapped Snapshot role in OpenSearch Dashboard (Optional - if using fine-grained access control).
 * Manual Snapshot repository.

 1. AWS S3 Bucket configuration

-   * Navigate to `Services -> Storage -> S3` in AWS Console.
+   * Navigate to **Services -> Storage -> S3** in AWS Console.
-   * Create new bucket with unique name and required region to store data.
-Specified `s3-bucket-name` will be needed on next steps.
+   * Create a new bucket with a unique name and required region to store data.
+The specified `s3-bucket-name` is needed for the following steps.

 2. AWS Snapshot Role configuration

-   * Navigate to `Services -> Security, Identity, & Compliance -> IAM` in AWS Console.
-Choose `Roles` in the navigation pane.
+   * Navigate to **Services -> Security, Identity, & Compliance -> IAM** in AWS Console.
+Choose "Roles" in the navigation pane.
-   * Create new Role with `Another AWS account` type and your `Account ID` (You can find it in your user pane on top of console).
+   * Create a new role with "Another AWS account" type and your "Account ID" (You can find it in your user pane on top of the console).
-   * On `Permissions` step, press `Create policy`.
-You will be redirected on `Create policy` page.
+   * On the **Permissions** step, click **Create policy**.
+You will be redirected to the Create policy page.
-   * Navigate to `JSON` pane and paste next configuration (Replace `s3-bucket-name` to bucket name you specified on previous step):
+   * Navigate to the JSON pane and paste the following configuration (Replace `s3-bucket-name` to the bucket name you specified in the previous step):

      ```yaml
      {